A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case

 where the last equality comes from \cite{PS}*{Thm.
 6.1}.
 In fact, when $X\subseteq\mathbb{P}^N$, setting $Z=C(X)\subseteq\mathbb{A}^{N+1}$ to be the affine cone, we have the following by \cite{PS}*{Thm.
 A}

 \end{remark}

 \begin{example} Here are two explicit examples of affine cones with interesting properties:

 (1) There are varieties with $k$-Du Bois singularities that satisfy $\HRH(Z) \geq k$ but their singularities are not $k$-rational (in the sense of \cite{SVV}).
 For example, consider $Z=C(\mathbb{P}^2,\mathcal{O}_{\mathbb{P}^2}(2))$.
-Then $Z$ is a rational homology manifold by the above proposition, but according to \cite{SVV}*{Prop.
+Then $Z$ is a rational homology manifold by \propositionref{prop-HRHCones}, but according to \cite{SVV}*{Prop.
 F}, its singularities are $1$-Du Bois but not $1$-rational.

-(2) Let $X$ be a Godeaux surface.
-These are surfaces with $p_g=q=0$, $h^{1,1}(X)=9$ and ample canonical bundle $\omega_X$.
-Thus $Z=C(X,\omega_X)$ satisfies $\HRH(Z)=0$ by the above proposition.
-But their singularities are not pre-$0$-Du Bois by \cite{SVV}*{Prop.
+(2) Let $X$ be a Godeaux surface, in other words, a surface satisfying $p_g=q=0$, $h^{1,1}(X)=9$ and having ample canonical bundle $\omega_X$.
+Thus, the cone $Z=C(X,\omega_X)$ satisfies $\HRH(Z)=0$ by the above proposition.
+But the singularities of $Z$ are not pre-$0$-Du Bois by \cite{SVV}*{Prop.
 F} as $h^2(\omega_X)\neq 0$.
 This is an example of a variety with $\HRH(Z)$ strictly higher than its Du Bois level. \end{example}

 \begin{example}[Normal affine toric varieties] Let $Z$ be a normal affine toric variety.
 By \cite{SVV}*{Prop.
 E} and \remarkref{rmk-PPProperties}, we obtain

 \end{example}